thosgood/this-weeks-finds/markdown/101-150/week123.md

-Everything that Freidel and Krasnov do is reminscent of familiar quantum field theory, but also very different, because their starting-point is BF theory rather than a free theory of a traditional sort.
+Everything that Freidel and Krasnov do is reminscent of familiar quantum field theory, but also very different, because their starting-point is
+$BF$ theory rather than a free theory of a traditional sort.
 For example, just as ordinary quantum field theory starts out with Fock space, in the spin network approach to quantum gravity we start with a nice simple Hilbert space of states.
 But this space has a basis consisting, not of